Destinations for Dog Friendly Holidays in the UK

 Ideas for Dog friendly hotels in Dorset here.

 Covering over 800 square miles and running through five counties, the Cotswolds has a diverse landscape to enjoy whilst on holiday.
-The ‘Wolds’, golden stone and rolling hills are stunning to explore, as are the lively market towns; palaces, castles and country houses.
+The ‘Wolds’, golden stone and rolling hills are stunning to explore, as are the beautiful Cotswolds villages, lively market towns; palaces, castles and country houses.
 Plenty to see and do in this beautiful destination.
 Must see attractions include;

 - Cotswolds way